sonttran/machine-learning-number-recognition/README.md

 ### Dataset
 * Dataset is obtained from <a href="http://yann.lecun.com/" target="_blank">Dr. Yan Lecun's website</a>.
 It's ready to be use and not modified in any way.
 * Each data record is a 28x28 pixel grid (784 dimensions vector).
 This pixel grid captures a hand written pattern of numbers (from 0 to 9).
 In this work, we are only intested in number 1 and 9.
-More numbers can be considered by changing configurations when desired.
+More numbers can be considered by changing configurations if desired.
 * Selected data records of 1 and 9 in the dataset:
 ![selected data](./img/selected_data.png)